aws-samples/sagemaker-ssh-helper/README.md

 1. Inside SageMaker Studio checkout (unpack) this repo and run [SageMaker_SSH_IDE.ipynb](SageMaker_SSH_IDE.ipynb).

+*Tip:* Alternatively, attach to a domain the KernelGateway lifecycle config script [kernel-lc-config.sh](kernel-lc-config.sh) (you may need to ask your administrator to do this).
+Once configured, from the Launcher choose the environment, puck up the lifecycle script and choose 'Open image terminal' (so, you don't even need to create a notebook).

 2. On the local machine, make sure that the latest AWS CLI **v2** is installed (v1 won't work), as described in [the documentation for AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Verify that running `aws --version` prints `aws-cli/2.x.x ...`